MrSuper13/Twitter_Bot_MrSuper/README.md

 # Twitter_Bot_MrSuper

 OK !
-Now i'm gonna explain how i use it for AutoUploadMedia, it's not masteries but i'm working in.
+Now i'm gonna explain how i use AutoUploadMedia, it's not masteries but i'm working in.

 ### How and what he does